deepaksood619/deepaksood619.github.io/docs/networking/networking-concepts/tcp-ip.md

 # TCP/IP

-TheOSI Modelwe just looked at is just a reference/logical model.
+The OSI Model we just looked at is just a reference/logical model.
 It was designed to describe the functions of the communication system by dividing the communication procedure into smaller and simpler components.
 But when we talk about the TCP/IP model, it was designed and developed by Department of Defense (DoD) in 1960s and is based on standard protocols.
 It stands for Transmission Control Protocol/Internet Protocol.
 TheTCP/IP modelis a concise version of the OSI model.
 It contains four layers, unlike seven layers in the OSI model.
 The layers are:

 1. Process/Application Layer
 2. Host-to-Host/Transport Layer